GAMINGNOOBdev/tscript-language-extension/README.md

 ## WIP Features
 - Cross file completions (aka having a function in one file and still recognizing it's existence in another one)
 - Standard library integration
+- `use namespace <name>` actually working lol
+- Derived classes contributing to the completions
+- Respecting public and private methods

 ## Extension Settings
 - **Enable Debug Log**: Enables logging debugging information useful for debugging the language server (disabled by default)